virtual-labs/exp-wheatstone-bridge-iitr/experiment/experiment-name.md

-## Measurement of low resistance by Kelvin’s Double Bridge.
+## Measurement of unknown resistance by Wheatstone’s Bridge.